List of Charlie and the Chocolate Factory characters: Grandpa Joe

-Other golden ticket winners
+Other Golden Ticket winners

 Augustus Gloop

 Augustus Gloop is an obese, greedy, 9-year-old boy, the first person to find a Golden Ticket and one of the four main antagonists of Charlie and the Chocolate Factory.
-He hails from the fictional town of Dusselheim, Germany in the 1971 film, and Düsseldorf, Germany in the 2005 film.
+He hails from the fictional town of Dusselheim, West Germany in the 1971 film, and Düsseldorf, Germany in the 2005 film.
 His mother takes great pride in his gluttonous eating and seems to enjoy the attention of the media.
 In the novel and both films, he is portrayed as "enormously fat".
 Augustus is the first to be removed from the tour: while drinking from the Chocolate Room's Chocolate River, he accidentally falls into the river and is drawn through a pipe to the factory's Fudge Room.
-His parents are summoned to retrieve him from the mixing-machine.
+Wonka summons an Oompa-Loompa to take Augustus' parents to the Fudge Room to look for him and is advised to take a long stick and poke around in the big chocolate-mixing barrel.
 In the book, he is depicted leaving the factory extremely underweight from being squeezed in the pipe.

 In the 1971 film, despite eating constantly, he is not as obese as he is in the book and has decent table manners.
 Although he appears uninterested in Charlie and the other three finalists due to his only aspiration being that of eating, he is seen as being polite to them.
 When Augustus falls into the chocolate river, Charlie tries to rescue him using a giant lollipop.
 He is portrayed by Michael Böllner in this film.
 Since Böllner could not speak fluent English at the time of the film's production, the 1971 Augustus has fewer lines and less screen time.